django-ftl/fluent-compiler/README.rst

 - strategy: we compile FTL files to Python bytecode via AST and use ``exec`` (similar to the strategy used by projects like Mako, Jinja2 and Genshi).
-- speed: as a result of the above, plus static analysis, we get blazing fast performance, especially when combined with PyPy which can further optimize.
+- speed: as a result of the above, plus static analysis, we get blazing fast performance, even more so when combined with PyPy which can further optimize.
 - compile-time checking and error reporting.
 - 'escapers' feature for handling things like HTML escaping/embedding correctly.